1031-Systems/1031_Delivery/plugins/README.md

 ## Protocol

 The protocol for the plugins is very simple.
-Plugin functions are passed a list of the currently selected channels in Animator and the Animatronics object that represents the entire animation.
+Plugin functions are passed a list of the currently selected channels in Hauntimator and the Animatronics object that represents the entire animation.
 Currently the plugins cannot access the UI of the main window.
 The plugins may make any modifications desired to the channels in the selected list or to the Animatronics